 Just incredible, man!

-I never see something like this beast in this price tag.
+I have never seen something like this beast in this price tag.
 The high voltage of 220V makes it a powerful welder, and it can weld at a very high thickness.
 It can work effortlessly for long hours.
 It is ideal for beginners looking to become professional welders.